 To get started with this, see last year's session, "Building Great Document-based Apps in iOS."
 There's also API for cloud vendors.

+This is called the File Provider API.
 You use this to write file provider extensions, and also custom UI actions, including the account sign-in screen.

 For application developers, you don't need to use this API for people to access your files.
 So, when you write a file provider extension, it will appear in the Files app, and in UIDocumentBrowserView Controllers, under the Locations tab-- under the Locations section.